Phoenix Seatbelt Injury Attorneys

 We have seen many people who were not wearing their seatbelt at the time of an accident.
 Or people who were wearing a seatbelt and the seatbelt failed.
 All these factors need to be considered, because you can expect a "seatbelt defense" in the insurance company of the driver who caused the collision to begin with.

-If you have been in a car accident in Phoenix and sustained injuries from a seatbelt, contact Breyer Law Offices, P.C., at (480) 588-8508.
+If you have been in a car accident in Phoenix and sustained injuries from a seatbelt, contact The Husband & Wife Law Team at (602) 457-6222.
 We will conduct a full investigation to determine who was responsible for the crash, and we will be aggressive in holding them liable to you.
 Don’t think you have to fight this alone.
-Call us today and speak to our team – we have experience getting successful outcomes in cases just like yours.
+Call today and speak to our team – we have experience getting successful outcomes in cases just like yours.

 Get Help Now